Sulzburg/primare/README.md

 That's it.

-If you want to name the inputs yourself: open `custom_components/primare/const.py` with the file editor and replace the names. e.g.:
+If you want to rename the inputs: open `custom_components/primare/const.py` with the file editor and replace the names. e.g.: